Danp04/Test2/pages/community.md

 ### Testerzy.pl and Techwriter.pl

-In Poland, there has long been a portal for IT software testers, Testerzy.pl.
-However, there wasn't any source of information for people involved in the broadly defined technical communications industry.
-In 2013, Dariusz Drezno, a Polish software testing expert came up with the idea of a portal for the Polish tech writers, Techwriter.pl.
+In Poland, there has long been a portal for IT software testers, [Testerzy.pl](https://testerzy.pl/) However, there wasn't any source of information for people involved in the broadly defined technical communications industry.
+In 2013, Dariusz Drezno, a Polish software testing expert came up with the idea of a portal for the Polish tech writers, [Techwriter.pl](http://techwriter.pl/).